Frequently Asked Questions

 What happens to staff if we transfer into your MAT?

-Staff retain their roles and their pay and conditions.
+Staff retain their roles along with their pay and conditions.
 Nothing materially changes.
 Rise MAT become the employers through a TUPE process.

 If I work in a MAT, can staff be directed to work in any school?